vishalgit101/Job-Portal/README.md

 # 🚀 JobPortal - Full Stack Spring Boot MVC Application

-A robust, enterprise-grade **Spring Boot MVC** web application designed to bridge the gap between recruiters and job seekers.
+A robust **Spring Boot MVC** web application designed to bridge the gap between recruiters and job seekers.
 This platform features a dual-role system (Recruiter & Job Seeker) with secure authentication, profile management, and an interactive job application workflow.

 ---